 The Issuer is an Icelandic bank headquartered in Iceland.
-It considers Iceland as its primary market.
+Its primary market is Iceland.

 The Issuer is licensed as a commercial bank in Iceland, in accordance with Point 1 of Art.
-4(1) of the Act on Financial Undertakings, that offers comprehensive services to the retail and corporate sectors and is one of the country's three main banks.
-The Issuer maintains a strong market share3 across the spectrum of banking services in the country.
-It seeks to provide the highest quality services to households and corporations, with a focus on building value whilst retaining a strong sense of social responsibility.
+4(1) of the Act on Financial Undertakings and offers comprehensive services to the retail and corporate sectors.
+The Issuer is one of Iceland's three main banks and maintains a strong market share across the spectrum of banking services in the country.
+According to Capacent Gallup market surveys, as of December 2014, the Issuer had approximately 31 per cent. of the market share in consumer banking, 32 per cent. of the market share in small to medium-sized enterprise banking and 33 per cent. of the market share of banking services to Iceland's 300 largest companies.
+The Issuer seeks to provide the highest quality services to consumers and corporations, with a focus on building value and retaining a strong sense of social responsibility.

-The Issuer operates 22 branches, the majority of which are based around the Reykjavík metropolitan area but maintains a presence in larger municipalities across the country.
+The Issuer operates 18 branches, the majority of which are based around the Reykjavík metropolitan area.
+It also maintains a presence in larger municipalities across Iceland.

-When assuming the domestic operations of Glitnir it was further decided that the Issuer would continue to build on Glitnir's industry focus in the fields of seafood and geothermal energy.
-Glitnir and its predecessors had based its overseas strategy on services to these industries, both in terms of lending and advising.
-In May 2010, it was announced that the Issuer would set up a subsidiary based in New York which will focus on advisory to the seafood industry in the United States.
-The subsidiary has a brokerage license by the Securities and Exchange Commission in New York.
+When the Issuer assumed the domestic operations of Glitnir, a decision was made to continue to build on Glitnir's industry focus in the fields of seafood and geothermal energy.
+Glitnir and its predecessors had based its overseas strategy on lending and advising services to these fields.,

-The Issuer's business lines
+The Issuer's business lines are as follows: